dustinpfister/blog_posts/_posts/phaser-components-events.md

 ## Be sure to set inputEnabled to true

-The events object is there to play with no matter what, but I will want to set inputEnabled true or else none of them will work.
+The events object is there to play with no matter what, but I will want to set inputEnabled true or else some of the input events will not work.
 This also sets up an instance of inputHandler for the display object.
-Be sure to check out the post I wrote on [inputEnabled](/2017/10/23/phaser-components-input-enabled/) component.
+For more on the input handler be sure to check out the post I wrote on [inputEnabled](/2017/10/23/phaser-components-input-enabled/) component.

 ## onInutDown